-Giraffe Heroes Zimbabwe was launched in 2014 with the purpose of moving more and more citizens of that country to “stick their necks out” for the common good, and to give them tools to succeed.
-The organization joins similar groups launched over the last four years in India, Nepal, Kenya, Sierra Leone, Singapore and Egypt.
+The organization joined similar groups in India, Nepal, Kenya, Sierra Leone, Ghana, Singapore and Argentina.
 Although completely independent, all are inspired by the work of the Giraffe Heroes Project in the USA.

 My name is Terry Mutsvanga and I am the Chairperson of Giraffe Heroes Zimbabwe.
 It is my pleasure to introduce you the GH Zimbabwe (GHZ) Chapter.
-Although the concept is still young, we believe that we will grow big.
-We have already honored 30 Giraffe Heroes.
-You can read their stories below.
+We have already honored over 80 Giraffe Heroes—brave citizens who are "sticking their necks out" to fight for the rights of all Zimbabweans.

-GH Zimbabwe strives to recognize “unsung heroes” that have positively contributed immensely in society and we hope to leave a legacy of positivity to future generations through our work.
+GH Zimbabwe strives to recognize “unsung heroes” that have positively contributed immensely in society and to tell their stories to the nation, inspiring others to stick their necks out too.
+In this way, we hope to leave a legacy of positivity to future generations through our work.

 We are now calling upon nominations for individuals from around Zimbabwe whom you think deserve to be honored for their outstanding contributions inasmuch as advocating for social and economic rights as well as contributing positively in communities they reside in.